 \section{Discussion}

-Our work provides empirical evidence that temporal contributions of developers in OSS communities exhibit bursty patterns, which can be explained by the propagation of activity cascades through co-editing networks.
+Our work provides empirical evidence that temporal contributions of developers in OSS communities exhibit bursty patterns that are consistent with the propagation of activity cascades through co-editing networks.
 This has implications for how we understand and model collaborative software development.

-\paragraph{Burstiness as a Precursor to Cascades} The confirmation of bursty activity patterns in RQ1 is a critical precursor to our cascade analysis.
-The fact that commits are not independent, random events, but rather occur in clusters, suggests the existence of underlying triggering mechanisms.
-Our work bridges the gap between observing burstiness and identifying a concrete social mechanism --the co-editing cascade-- that can explain it.
-The bursty nature of development means that periods of high activity are expected; our cascade model provides a framework for understanding how these bursts are initiated and propagated through social interactions.
+\paragraph{Burstiness and Cascades} The confirmation of bursty activity patterns in RQ1 motivates the search for social mechanisms that could underlie this phenomenon.
+Our cascade analysis identifies co-editing cascades as one such candidate mechanism.
+The bursty nature of development means that periods of high activity are expected; our cascade model provides a framework for understanding how these bursts may be initiated and propagated through social interactions.
 Establishing a causal link between cascades and burstiness remains an open question for future work.

-\paragraph{Activity Cascades as Emergent Coordination} The results from RQ2 demonstrate that activity cascades are a statistically significant phenomenon in over half of the projects studied.
-This suggests that developers are highly responsive to each other's work, creating an implicit, emergent form of coordination.
+\paragraph{Activity Cascades as Emergent Coordination} The results from RQ2 show that activity cascades are statistically significant in over half of the projects studied, suggesting that developers are responsive to each other's work.
 In a distributed environment like OSS, where formal coordination can be minimal, such triggered activity may help align efforts and maintain momentum, although our observational data cannot establish the size of this effect.
 A cascade could represent a rapid, collaborative bug-fix, a shared effort to complete a feature, or a mentoring interaction where a senior developer's edit prompts a junior developer to quickly follow up.

 The heterogeneity of cascade effects across projects is also revealing.
 Our analysis shows that project scale is the primary driver: always-significant projects have a median of 350 developers and 314K co-editing events, compared to 102 developers and 35K events for never-significant projects ($p=0.042$).
 In contrast, commit concentration and governance structure do not predict cascade presence.
 This suggests that cascades emerge from interaction density, larger teams with more overlapping code changes create more opportunities for activity to propagate, rather than from specific organizational or cultural factors.
 These differences highlight that ``one size fits all'' models of OSS collaboration are inadequate.